Conduct a Free Washington Warrant Search (Resource)

 The U.S Marshal’s service provides a useful webpage with more details regarding making and following up with a FOIA request.

-Common Types of Warrants in Washington & When They’re Issued
+Common Types of Warrants in Washington & Why They’re Issued

 The U.S. legal system has gradually added different types of warrants to meet the evolving needs of the system.
 More than a dozen types of warrants can be issued by U.S. judges and magistrates today, and it can help to familiarize with these prior to performing a warrant search.